nbeversl/urtext_docs/README.md

 #### Sublime

-Ctrl-Shift-J. Like any node, the Node List can be traversed using "Traverse Mode".
+Ctrl-Shift-J. Like any node, the Node List can be traversed using [Traverse Mode](#traverse-mode).